|

 Examples 15 Dia nomeny trano manara.
 [2.508]

-All compound words 16 3 combinations of this word
+All compound words 16 3 combinations of that word

 Proverbs 17 Proverbs containing that word